 Selkirk remains COVID-19 free!

-I will include again the Ministry of Health’s new policy outlining mask use.
+Do to the rising Covid-19 numbers, a new policy was emailed from the Ministry of Health outlining mask use.
 I have included the objective, definitions, guiding considerations, and mask policy for visitors in Long Term Care and Assisted Living below:

 Ministry of Health Policy